Government documents found online should be referenced as a website or webpage.

 Format: reference

-Government Department/Institute Subdivision of department/institute (if known) (Year) Title of document.
-(Name of chairperson if it is a committee.)
+Government department(s) (Year) Title of document.
+(Name of chairperson, if given.)
 Place of publication: Publisher.

 Example 1: in text citation